 For the perfect companion, turn to our list of the best audiobooks

 Audiobooks make the perfect travel companion.
 Whether you’re on a road trip, commuting on the subway, running down a winding road or taking a stroll through the neighborhood, a compelling story can make time fly.
 But the best audiobooks don’t just help you pass the time—they transport you, entertain you and can even teach you something new.
-From free audiobooks to ones available through subscription services, we’ve pulled together a diverse and exciting list of literature classics, contemporary fiction, gripping nonfiction, popular book series, memorable memoirs and more.
+From free audiobooks to ones available through subscription services on platforms like Spotify, we’ve pulled together a diverse and exciting list of literature classics, contemporary fiction, gripping nonfiction, popular book series, memorable memoirs and more.

 To create this curated collection, we looked at critically acclaimed titles, reader favorites and award winners and referenced a variety of best books lists.
 We also tapped literary experts, who weighed in on their top listens.
 These selections include brilliant debuts from new authors, anticipated novels from your favorite writers, highly rated books, nonfiction written by experts in their fields and a few tried-and-true classics.
 Our picks also reflect the quality of the audio narration—you’ll recognize some celebrity voices here!